commutatus/awesome/domains/engineering/secure/auto_db_backup.md

 grand_parent: Engineering
 ---

+The objective here is to automate database backups with a cron job and keep the backups secure remotely on an s3 bucket.

-1. Install the [backup gem](https://github.com/backup/backup) on the machine.
+1. Installation: Install the [backup gem](https://github.com/backup/backup) on the machine.
 Versions other than `5.0.0.beta.1` versions can return an error with some json version. ssh onto your server and run
 	`gem install backup -v '5.0.0.beta.1'`

-2. Generate a model for the database.
+2. Configuration: Generate a model for the database.
 This model file will have the type and configuration of storage, database, encryption, compression, notifier etc. for the database.

 	`backup generate:model --trigger <model name> \
 	    --databases="postgresql" --storages="s3"  \